AgileVentures/LocalSupport/docs/installation.md

 * [C9](installation/c9.md)
 * [Docker](installation/Developing-With-Docker.md)

 If you're on Windows, our condolences.
-Docker or C9 is probably your best option, however there are a variety of ways to install [Ubuntu](https://www.ubuntu.com/) while keeping your Windows OS instact if you willing.
+Docker or C9 is probably your best option, however there are a variety of ways to install [Ubuntu](https://www.ubuntu.com/) while keeping your Windows OS intact if you are willing.

 Update: Windows 10 is beta testing a Linux subsystem.
 Find out how to install at [gorails](https://gorails.com/setup/windows/10).
 Please keep in mind it is still in beta as of this writing.